ActivitySim/activitysim/docs/core.rst

 Alternative version of the expression evaluators in :mod:`activitysim.core.simulate` that supports temporary variable assignment.
 Temporary variables are identified in the expressions as starting with "_", such as "_hh_density_bin".
 These fields are not saved to the data pipeline store.
-This feature is used by the :py:func:`~activitysim.abm.models.accessibility.compute_accessibility` module.
+This feature is used by the :ref:`accessibility` model.

 API
 ^^^